OpusCapita/react-crudeditor/README.md

            *
            * Default "render" property for a fild of standard Field Type:
            * {
-           *   component: <string, id of default component for displaying the Field Type>, *
+           *   component: <string, id of default FieldInputComponent for displaying the Field Type>, *
            *   valueProp: {
            *     name: "value",
-           *     type: <string, UI Type peculiar to the default React Component>
+           *     type: <string, UI Type peculiar to the default FieldInputComponent>
            *   }
            * }
            */